nephros/sailfish-account-github/README.md

 `LGPL-2.1-or-later` source files.
 REUSE metadata in the tree records the license for each file.

-The `LGPL-2.1-or-later` parts are the shared sync and cache layer:
+The `LGPL-2.1-or-later` parts are the shared sync and cache layer.

-- `buteo-plugins/buteo-common/*`
-- `buteo-plugins/buteo-sync-plugin-github-posts/*`
-- `buteo-plugins/buteo-sync-plugin-github-notifications/*`
-- `common/githubpostsdatabase.*`
-- `eventsview-plugins/eventsview-plugin-github/githubpostsmodel.*`

 These files are kept under LGPL because they are adapted from existing Sailfish OS social sync and social cache code, especially the public `buteo-sync-plugins-social` and `libsocialcache` codebases.

+For details see the README of the `sailfish-account-mastodon` package.

 The more GitHub-specific helper, UI, and integration files are BSD-licensed unless noted otherwise.

 ## Third-Party Marks